awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-tutorial-cli-installation.md

 aws help
 ```

-You will be using the Kinesis Streams service, so you can review the AWS CLI subcommands related to Kinesis Streams using the following command:
+You will be using the Kinesis Data Streams service, so you can review the AWS CLI subcommands related to Kinesis Data Streams using the following command:

 ```
 aws kinesis help
 ```

-This command results in output that includes the available Kinesis Streams commands:
+This command results in output that includes the available Kinesis Data Streams commands:

 ```
 AVAILABLE COMMANDS